MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 - A Teams mobile user in a one-to-one call

-You can combine Hololens users with Teams users in different combinations:

-- Multiple HoloLens users can collaborate on the same Dynamics 365 Remote Assist call.
+- A Dynamics 365 Remote Assist call where there are multiple HoloLens users and/or Teams users.

-- Any Teams user can choose any Remote Assist user's space to annotate on.

-- Multiple Teams users can annotate on the same Remote Assist user's space at the same time.

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Remote Assist user joins the call from two different devices.